Adrian-Garcia/Python-Algorithms/interviews/meta/questions/afterInterviewQuestions.md

 # Questions to do after interview is over

-Ordered by prioiry
+Ordered by priority

-1. The current economic state is uncertain.
-What is the company doing to stay healthy?
+1. The current economic and political state is uncertain.
+What is the company doing to stay healthy culturaly, economically, technically?
 2. How do you see yourself in 5 years?
 3. Why is this possition open? is it because the company is growing or is it because people have left the company?
 4. What happens when a solution to a problem is feasible technically or economically but an issue ethically?
 How are these situations driven?